Recurring segments on The Colbert Report: The Wørd

 On July 18, 2016, Colbert briefly revived his Colbert Report persona in an episode of The Late Show with Stephen Colbert covering the 2016 Republican National Convention, which included a The Wørd segment about "Trumpiness."
 On the July 27, 2016, episode, after stating that another company—implied to be Viacom—had threatened CBS over his use of aspects from The Colbert Report on Late Show, Colbert introduced a character that is the “identical twin cousin” of the Colbert character and also named Stephen Colbert, and brought back the segment once more as the WERD.
+On September 18, 2025, with CBS and Viacom having since re-merged, Colbert brought back the Colbert persona and The Wørd, discussing the suspension of Jimmy Kimmel Live! due to comments regarding the assassination of Charlie Kirk.

 Wrist Watch

 Following a July 2007 wrist injury, Colbert took up wrist injuries in general as a "pet cause" debuting Wrist Watch on July 31.
 The segment purports to expose "Hollywood's 'glamorization' of wrist violence."
 Generally the segment shows scenes from television and film featuring someone either hurting their arm or wrist in some way or having it removed.
 Colbert also wore and marketed "Wriststrong" gel bracelets, a parody of Lance Armstrong's Livestrong wristbands.
 The cast that he wore afterwards was removed on the show on August 23, 2007.